-(v) Open the battery box on your caravan and insert the female connector of the mains connection cable supplied with your caravan into the inlet within the battery box as shown below.
+(v) Open the battery box on your caravan and insert the female connector of the mains connection cable supplied with vour caravan into the inlet within the battery box as shown below.

 (vi) Locate the site supply and remove any cover from the socket outlet provided at the supply point.
-Insert the male plug at markings are not in accordance with the above diagram they must be ignored.
+Insert the male plug at the other end of the flexible orange supply cable.
+Switch on the main switch at the site supply point (if appropriate).

-- the other end of the flexible orange supply cable.
-Switch on the main switch at the site supply point (if appropriate). - (vii) Place any surplus cable under the caravan.
-Ensure that the surplus cable is not coiled up as it could overheat. - (viii) Now switch on the mains isolating switch within the caravan, this can be found on the main consumer board, normally located within the nearside front bed - (ix) Check the RCD is working by pressing the test button.
+- (vii) Place any surplus cable under the caravan.
+Ensure that the surplus cable is not coiled up as it could overheat. - (viii) Now switch on the mains isolating switch within the caravan, this can be found on the main consumer board, normally located within the nearside front bed box. - (ix) Check the RCD is working by pressing the test button.
 Once pressed all electrical lights and appliances should cease to operate.
 Reset, and then check the electrical system is operational. - (x) Finally in order to get your 12V system operational, ensure the 12V switch is in the 'ON' position.
 Refer to index for further details on the control panel fitted.